 The treatment tech has evolved dramatically

-Ten years ago, the treatments a skincare professional could offer were limited.
+And back then, the treatments a skincare professional could offer were limited.
 Chemical peels, basic microdermabrasion, facials.
 That was mostly it.
 And they were okay treatments.
 They worked.
 But they were limited in what they could achieve.

 Now?
 The technology landscape has completely transformed.
 Advanced microneedling with radiofrequency.
 Chemical peels at depths that actually shift pigmentation and collagen.
 LED therapies backed by genuine clinical research.
 Polynucleotides: biostimulators that trigger the skin’s own regeneration.
 Skin health diagnostics that let you assess and track improvements with precision.